bytebl33d/bytebl33d.github.io/_posts/2024-07-16-htb-office.md

 header:
     teaser: "/assets/images/headers/Office.png"
 ---
-Office is a hard-difficulty Windows machine featuring various vulnerabilities including Joomla web application abuse, `PCAP` analysis to identify Kerberos credentials, abusing LibreOffice macros after disabling the `MacroSecurityLevel` registry value, abusing `MSKRP` to dump DPAPI credentials and abusing Group Policies due to excessive Active Directory privileges.
+The "Office" machine on HackTheBox is a challenging Windows-based environment that incorporates a variety of vulnerabilities.
+These include exploiting a Joomla web application, analyzing PCAP files to extract Kerberos credentials, leveraging LibreOffice macros by manipulating registry settings, abusing MSKRP to dump DPAPI credentials, and exploiting Group Policies due to excessive privileges in Active Directory.

 # Reconnaissance
-We start off with an `nmap` scan of the host and find out we are dealing with a Windows Domain Controller.
+The initial phase begins with an `nmap` scan, revealing that the target is a Windows Domain Controller.

 ```console
 $ nmap -p- 10.10.11.3